jorgeMFS/AnonymousPatientData/README.md

 ## Installing

-Copy or move the plugin's jar file (the one with dependencies, named with the pattern "cbir-vvvvvv-jar-with-dependencies") to the "/Plugins/" folder in Dicoogle's working directory.
+Copy or move the plugin's jar file (the one with dependencies, named with the pattern `-jar-with-dependencies`) to the `./Plugins/` folder in Dicoogle's working directory.

 ## Authors